 Wednesday night the United States lost a patriot.
-At 1:50am on I-84 near milepost 74 Leo Stratton died of injuries sustained in a truck accident while travelling in the eastbound lane.
+At 1:50 am on I-84 near milepost 74 Leo Stratton died of injuries sustained in a truck accident while traveling in the eastbound lane.
 Leo Stratton was a true American Patriot speaking against those that wish to infringe on our inalienable rights and those that are violating the Constitution of this great Nation.

 It was an honor and a privilege to work with Leo in defense of the Second Amendment and he was always so full of life and brought a lot of joy to our organization.
-His razor sharp wit and sense of humor was always welcomed as was his insights about bring attention to our cause.
+His razor-sharp wit and sense of humor were always welcomed as were his insights about bringing attention to our cause.

 Leo will be greatly missed by this organization and we have lost a true American Patriot.
 Below are a few words from the people that had the honor of working with this great man.

 It was only a short time ago that I had become acquainted with Leo Stratton.
 Leo had become involved with our group some time back and eventually began writing articles for us to share with the community.
 While I was not fortunate enough to know the man, as we were separated by great distance, I got to know him by way of his writing.
 A passionate a staunch supporter of our God given rights, Leo expressed through his words who he was in his heart…a truly good and decent man…a man of family, faith, and conviction.
 While I will never have the pleasure of crossing paths with Leo or sharing a laugh, I am honored to share the same space wherein he deposited his words of wisdom so eloquently.
 I never got to know Leo, but I will miss him dearly.
 In his memory, I will continue to carry the torch that he bore so proudly.
 Rest In Peace my friend, and my God keep you in his embrace.

 Leo Stratton was a good man.
 He loved his wife, family, and friends.
 That was clear.
 His happiness, humor, and joy with his life came through in so many ways.